SISTERS DIALOGUE

 • Healing circles for Muslim women and girls

-• Facilitated peer support groups
+• Peer-led support groups

-• Educational and awareness campaigns to shift narratives
+• Awareness campaigns that shift narratives

-• Community bridge building and policy advocacy
+• Community bridge-building and non-partisan policy advocacy to push for structural change

 Explore Programs & Services